-- Poor levels of health and high incidence of long-term sickness and disability. - Standard mortality ratios for all causes are high. - Lack of bus services, especially at night and to and from the Headland for doctors.
-The new GP surgery on the Headland resulted in the closure of the practice at Annandale Crescent. - High incidences of mental health problems. - High rates of teenage pregnancy in the area. - High levels of smokers, including 10 to 15 year olds (West View). - Limited choice of fresh fruit and vegetables in local shops throughout the North Hartlepool area. - Too many fast food shops and takeaways in the area. - Overall lack of doctors, dentists and chemists in the area. - Hazard of dog fouling. - Cessation of SRB funding in March 2007.
-This could result in the withdrawal of activities and resources e.g. the West View Project 'Youth Action' Programme. - Lots of residents are unhealthy and unfit due to a lack of gym dangers associated with smoking.

-- Free emergency contraception scheme at Chambers Chemist, the Headland. - West View Primary School has appointed a Health Development Worker and a Sports Development Officer and has sports facilities at its Academy, which are available to the whole community. - Northern Arts and Oakesway netball clubs. - The Amateur Boxing Club on the Headland is very popular with local children. - Good variety of local produce available in King Oswy and West View, butchers, bakers and fruit shop.
+Strengths Weaknesses New GP surgery and associated medical facilities next to the Borough Hall, at the Headland.
+Poor levels of health and high incidence of long-term sickness and disability.
+New sports hall development next to the Borough Hall aims to achieve increased levels of fitness amongst residents and promote a healthy lifestyle.
+Standard mortality ratios for all causes are high.
+Lack of bus services, especially at night and to and from the Headland for doctors.
+The new GP surgery on the Headland The area includes the University Hospital of Hartlepool, and GP and pharmacy services at Jones Road as well as Hart Lodge and Warren Road Day Care Centre. resulted in the closure of the practice at Annandale Crescent.High incidences of mental health problems.High rates of teenage pregnancy in the area.
+Three smoking cessation drop in clinics in the area at the Borough Hall, Hindpool Close and Miers Avenue.
+High levels of smokers, including 10 to 15 year olds (West View).
+Limited choice of fresh fruit and vegetables in local shops Sure Start Centre at Hindpool Close and outreach facilities at St John Vianney's Primary School, Central Estate, West View Community Centre and the Headland. throughout the North Hartlepool area.
+Too many fast food shops and takeaways in the area.
+Overall lack of doctors, dentists and chemists in the area.
+Health Centre of Excellence at Hartlepool College of Further Education.
+Hazard of dog fouling.
+Cessation of SRB funding in March 2007.
+This could result in the St John Vianney's and West View Primary Schools provide fruit at break time for all their students and free milk for all nursery pupils. withdrawal of activities and resources e.g. the West View Project 'Youth Action' Programme.
+Schools along with the "Crucial Crew" make children aware of the Lots of residents are unhealthy and unfit due to a lack of gym dangers associated with smoking.
+Free emergency contraception scheme at Chambers Chemist, the Headland.
+West View Primary School has appointed a Health Development Worker and a Sports Development Officer and has sports facilities at its Academy, which are available to the whole community.
+Northern Arts and Oakesway netball clubs.
+The Amateur Boxing Club on the Headland is very popular with local children.
+Good variety of local produce available in King Oswy and West View, butchers, bakers and fruit shop. in West View.More preventative measures need to be taken to reduce overall -- ---